Star123451/star123451.github.io/README.md

 [![Play Peggle WoW Edition](https://img.shields.io/badge/Play%20Pego%20(Prototype)-blue)](https://sinceohsix.github.io/peg86?proto)

 ## Compatibility
 Compatibility is widely untested.
 If you have a decent computer, it *should* work.
-Mobile is not properly supported (yet).
+Mobile is supported (use the input field to type) but performace will not be as good as using a PC/Mac.

 | Device            | Browser | OS Version      | Runs? |
 | :---------------: | :-----: | :-------------: | :---: |